THE ALAN IGGLESDEN FUNDATION

 "I look forward to being involved with this day.
 The Festival of Cricket is always a great occasion at a wonderful venue and this year it’s in memory of one of the finest bowlers and nicest humans to have played for Kent cricket."
 Dave Fulton - former Kent captain

 In memory of Iggy and furthering the support of The Brain Tumour Charity, the first event in the newly-formed Alan Igglesden Fundation will be a cricket match against Hartley Wintney CC in Hampshire - on behalf of the Samantha Dickson Fund.

 Details of the day (Wed 13 July) and how to buy tickets as follows ...

 ALAN'S MEMORIAL SERVICE at St Mary's Church, Westerham, Kent, Fri 25 Feb 2022

 Inside and out at St Mary's Church with Kevin and Liz greeting well-wishers...

 FUNERAL SERVICE - Nov 24th at 10.40am

-On Wednesday we say goodbye to Iggy.
-The funeral is taking place in Bingley, West Yorkshire.
+On Wednesday we said goodbye to Iggy.
+The funeral took place at Nab Wood Crematorium in Bingley, West Yorkshire (pic below).

-The family want to thank you for all the lovely messages, tributes and donations.
+The Igglesden family want to thank you for all the lovely messages, tributes and donations.